PHILADELPHIA REFLECTIONS

 Water Works Today

 However, strenuous exertions for half a century have made Philadelphia water safer, tastier, and far cheaper than bottled water.
-The recent trend of young people to walk about sucking a three dollar bottle of water drives the Philadelphia Water Department up a wall.
+The recent trend of young people to walk about sucking a three dollar bottle of water drives the Philadelphia Water Department up to a wall.
 For example, 25% of bottled water comes straight from the tap.
-The inspection standards for public water are much stricter than for commercial bottled water, whose safety is in large part secondary to the safety of the tap water from which it is derived.
-True, public water is chlorinated, but then it is also fluoridinated, putting legions of dentists out of business.
+The inspection standards for public water are much stricter than for commercially bottled water, whose safety is in large part secondary to the safety of the tap water from which it is derived.
+True, public water is chlorinated, but then it is also fluoridated, putting legions of dentists out of business.
 In Philadelphia, that's the main difference justifying the rather appalling price difference, and the accumulation of plastic bottles in various trash heaps.

 The recent advances in Philadelphia's water can in part be traced to Ruth Patrick, now over a hundred years old but the world's foremost expert on streams and water, and to the persistent professionalism of the Philadelphia Water Department.
 Perhaps, though, it may take a century of slander about water to persuade the politicians to keep their hands off the Water Department.
-It does take a lot of tax money to implement the third step in the process of cleaning up the water supply, which is the purification of waste water.
-For centuries, the guiding principle was to obtain and maintain pure water at the source; waste water was flushed down the sewer to go back out to the ocean.
-However, seven times as much water is removed from the Delaware, as flows past the city.
-That is, the water recirculates through the sewage system seven times before it is turned over to the residents of lower Delaware Bay.
-The expensive and elaborate -- but scarcely visible -- system of treating sewage in various sewage treatment centers has now resulted in returning water to the Delaware in better condition of purity than it had when it came down past Bucks County.
+It does take a lot of tax money to implement the third step in the process of cleaning up the water supply, which is the purification of wastewater.
+For centuries, the guiding principle was to obtain and maintain pure water at the source; wastewater was flushed down the sewer to go back out to the ocean.
+However, seven times as much water is removed from Delaware, as it flows past the city.
+That is, the water now recirculates through the sewage system seven times before it is turned over to residents of lower Delaware Bay.
+The expensive and elaborate -- but scarcely visible -- system of treating sewage in various sewage treatment centers has now resulted in returning water to Delaware in better condition of purity than it had when it came down past Bucks County.

 Reservoir on Reservoir Drive